srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 3: Integrate Device Twin Properties

 To use the device twin properties (from Azure IoT Hub) on a device, you need to create the code that accesses and applies the device twin properties.
-In this case, we want to update our simulated device code to read a device twin Desired Property, and then assign that value to the **telemetryDelay** variable.
-We also want to update the device twin Reported Property to indicate the delay value that is currently implemented on our device.
+In this case, you wish to update the simulated device code to read a device twin Desired Property, and then assign that value to the **telemetryDelay** variable.
+You also want to update the device twin Reported Property to indicate the delay value that is currently implemented on the device.

 1. In the Visual Studio Code editor, locate the **Main** method.

 1. Take a moment to review the code, and then find the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment.

-    To begin the integration of device twin properties, we need code that enables the simulated device to be notified when a device twin property is updated.
+    To begin the integration of device twin properties, you need code that enables the simulated device to be notified when a device twin property is updated.

-    To achieve this, we can use the **DeviceClient.SetDesiredPropertyUpdateCallbackAsync** method, and set up an event handler by creating an **OnDesiredPropertyChanged** method.
+    To achieve this, you can use the **DeviceClient.SetDesiredPropertyUpdateCallbackAsync** method, and set up an event handler by creating an **OnDesiredPropertyChanged** method.

 1. To set up the DeviceClient for an OnDesiredPropertyChanged event, insert the following code beneath the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment: